-I found some rubbery tubing from a former project that looked like it would fit well over the platform CD holder.
+I found some rubbery tubing that looked like it would fit well over the platform CD holder.
 It wasn’t a perfect fit, but after cutting out some of the inside, it fit over when some pressure was applied.

 As you may know, I love to spray paint.
 My spray paints are stored in here, in the second shelf.
 However, the top shelf is completely free for use.
 There are all sorts of useful flammable items here: paints, glues, solvents, finishes, and cleaners.

 I applied some protective tape to the motor mount and followed the instructions.
 Applying to each side, waiting about 3 hours, then pressing them together with force.